scornejob/gpuvmem/README.md

 -s  --select           If multigpu option is OFF, then select the GPU ID of the GPU you will work on.
 (Default = 0) -t  --iterations       Number of iterations for optimization (Default = 500) -g  --gridding         Use count in cell gridding to decrease the number of visibilities.
 This is done in CPU (Need to select the CPU threads that will grid the input visibilities)
--z  --initial-cond     Initial values for image/s
+-z  --initial_values   Initial values for image/s
 -Z  --penalizators     penalizators for prior terms
 -R  --robust-parameter Robust weighting parameter when gridding. -2.0 for uniform weighting, 2.0 for natural weighting and 0.0 for a tradeoff between these two.
 (Default R = 2.0).\n");
 -T  --threshold        Threshold to calculate the spectral index image from above a certain number of sigmas in I_nu_0